 Rate of Boiling

 Boiling time is all about material conductivity and the structural integrity of the material.
-Materials, like aluminum, which are more conductive with a seamless construction from the base of the pot to the sides, will boil water faster than sets with less conductive materials (i.e. titanium) and with baseplates that have been welded on.
+Materials, like aluminum, which are more conductive with a seamless construction from the base of the pot to the sides, will boil water faster than sets with less conductive materials (i.e., titanium) or with baseplates that have been welded on.
 Of all the sets tested, the non-stick ceramic set and stainless steel offer the best boiling times.
 We boiled water in the pots and pans of each set, standardized the data, and looked at the averages to determine success in this metric.

 Ease of Use

 The Calphalon Premier has bigger glass lids that are bulkier and harder to use, but each skillet has a compatible lid.
 Unfortunately, the handles on it get hot after cooking for over half an hour.
 It's no surprise that all the non-stick sets, which are easy to use out of the package, don't require special cooking skills.

 Clean-Up & Maintenance

 You don't want to spend precious minutes scrubbing pans when you could be with your family.
 So how hard is it to clean up and maintain your cookware?
 While testing this, we took the time to scrub each pot, pan, and lid, by hand.
 We also loaded up pieces that could be put into the dishwasher to see how they fared on a hot water rinse cycle.
-We were most impressed by the stainless steel pot sets; the Tramontina and the Cuisinart MCP.
+We were most impressed by the stainless steel pot sets, specifically the Tramontina and the Cuisinart MCP.

-In addition, some lids are harder to clean than others, with numerous cracks and crevices.
+Some lids are harder to clean than others, with numerous cracks and crevices.
 Most of the sets can be put into the dishwasher.

 Quality & Durability

-Stainless steel is also an incredibly high-quality material; it's no wonder most chefs stock their kitchens with it.
+Stainless steel is also an incredibly high-quality material, so it's no wonder most chefs stock their kitchens with it.
 Look for a set with at least 3-ply construction.
 The Tramonina set is our favorite because the pieces seem to be thicker, with a cast construction throughout.
 The Cuisinart Multiclad Set is a good choice too, but the pieces are thinner and don't regulate heat as well.
 Of the two, the Tramontina seemed to discolor more quickly than the Cuisinart.
 But this didn't seem to affect performance.
 With proper maintenance, a quality stainless steel set should last you 10+ years.

 Other sets that aren't marketed towards storage solutions but do well in this metric include the Cuisinart Green Gourment, Tramontina, and the Cuisinart Multiclad set.
 The Green Gourmet nests nicely in a tower with balanced handles that don't fall over.
 The lids need to be stored separately.
-The Tramontina has many pieces, but if you flip the lids upside down, the pots and pans actually nest together; this is a bit of a balancing act, but it works.
-The Cuisinart Stainless Steel just has few pieces and they nest well, especially if you store the lids separately.
+The Tramontina has many pieces, but if you flip the lids upside down, the pots and pans nest together; this is a bit of a balancing act, but it works.
+The Cuisinart Stainless Steel just has few pieces, and they nest well, especially if you store the lids separately.

 In this section, we just looked for neat features and what's included in all the sets.
 The more features each had, the better they did.
-For example; the Tramontina offers all the right pieces that you'd want in a full kitchen set.
-There are no extraneous pieces that you'd never use and it has everything you need.
+For example, the Tramontina offers all the right pieces that you'd want in a full kitchen set.
+There are no extraneous pieces that you'd never use, and it has everything you need.
 The Calphalon Premier also has everything you need.
 The flat glass lids are pretty nifty, with latch points that articulate well with each pot and pan, making them stable and easy to use.

-Other cheaper sets like the Greenlife and T-Fal Titanium come fully loaded with everything you'd want in a starter kitchen set.
-From a tiny little egg pan to strainers to cooking tools.
+Other cheaper sets like the Greenlife and T-Fal Titanium come fully loaded with everything you'd want in a starter kitchen set, from a tiny little egg pan to strainers to cooking tools.
 While they aren't the highest quality, this is a set you'd appreciate if you want all pieces at once, without a need for the best of the best or the highest in quality.

 — Amber King